rehierl/node-tree-outliner/1-0-mathematics/1-3-0-sequences.md

 * or the more mathematical notation `s = (si) = (v1,v2,...,vN)`
 * the array-oriented notation is in general used throughout this discussion

-`s := [e1,e2,...,eN]`
+`s := [c1,c2,...,cN] := [e1,e2,...,eN]`

-* a sequence can be understood to hold one element/slot per value
+* a sequence can be understood to hold one component per element
-* the number of elements in a sequence is referred to as its "length"
+* the number of components in a sequence is referred to as its "length"
-* the elements within a sequence are ordered
+* the components within a sequence are ordered
-* i.e. sequences have a first/last element/value
+* i.e. sequences have a first/last component
-* any element may hold the value of another element
+* any component may hold the value of another component
-* i.e. in general no restriction of which value an element may hold
+* i.e. in general no restriction of which element/value a component may hold
-* i.e. a `1:N` relationship between values and elements
+* i.e. a `1:N` relationship between elements/values and components
 * `(vi != vj) -> (ei !== ej)`, but not vice versa

 Note that, with regards to sequences, there are no operators that correspond